Cats in the City | TANDEM Cat® clinical case and authority library

 TANDEM Cat grooming team working together in a trauma-informed feline care setting

-These pages document what becomes possible when feline care is built around support, fluency, and infrastructure rather than force.
+These pages document what becomes possible when support, handling fluency, and feline-specific infrastructure replace force as the organizing principle.

 TANDEM Cat team-based grooming support image